MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 5. Select **TCP** and select **Specific local ports:**.
 Enter `8886`.
 6. Select **Allow the connection**, click Next.
 7. Select the Appropriate Profiles to apply the Firewall Rule (*Domain, Private, Public*).
-8. Enter the name box: `System Center Operations Manager External DataSource Service`, and click Finish.
+8. Enter `System Center Operations Manager External DataSource Service`in the name box and select Finish.
 ---

 ## Assign a Client Certificate for OMSAgent